 1. In the event an employee, customer, partner or vendor becomes aware that they have had close contact with someone having a suspected or confirmed case of COVID-19 and they had subsequently spent time in an IBX, does Equinix plan to close for cleaning?
 What will be communicated to customers? *Updated 11/23/20

 If it is reported to Equinix that an employee, customer, partner or vendor has been exposed to and had close contact with an individual with a suspected or confirmed case of COVID-19, they will not be permitted to enter the IBX for 14 days.
 If they become ill, they would not be allowed access until they recover and are released by a doctor.

 The Equinix Crisis Management team will review and evaluate the situation to determine if there is a material risk of meaningful exposure to a suspected or confirmed case of COVID-19.
-After identifying the extent of the exposed individual’s time on site and the areas visited, and bearing in mind the U.S. Centers for Disease Control’s guidelines around close contact (at least 10 minutes and within 6 feet), Equinix will follow one of three courses of action:
+After identifying the extent of the exposed individual’s time on site and the areas visited, and bearing in mind the U.S. Centers for Disease Control’s guidelines around “meaningful exposure,” Equinix will follow one of three courses of action:

 - If there is a confirmed case, all customers of that location will be notified via IBX Advisory.
 Relevant dates and cleaning information will be included.

 - If there is a suspected case, customers of that IBX who were potentially exposed will be notified via IBX Advisory.
 Relevant dates and cleaning information will be included.
 If we close the IBX for cleaning, an advisory will be sent to all site customers to advise of the closure; those who may have come in close contact with the confirmed case will be alerted via the same incident notification.

 - If the material risk of meaningful exposure is deemed low, no additional cleaning and/or notification will occur.